pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 - Users may block some diagnostics.
 For example, if the user expects to be a heterogeneous system, the heterogeneous diagnostic rules will be shielded
 - ...

-So we need to implement a diagnostic system that supports rules hot loading.
-We can consider embedding Lua inside the diagnostic framework to implement the rule definition.
-The reason for choosing Lua is because Lua is a language that is completely dependent on the host, and the syntax is simple and easy to perform `Introp` with the host language.
-The diagnostic framework only needs to add the `SQL Query/Diagnosis Report` interface to the Lua virtual machine so that the diagnostic rules can read in the data and feed back the diagnostic results.

-#### Diagnosing Rule Security

-After the diagnosis framework is implemented, the user will write various diagnostic rules according to the usage scenario.
-To prevent the unintended behavior in the diagnostic rules from affecting the host TiDB process, you need to shield the IO/ of the Lua virtual machine.
-OS related library.
+There is a need to implement a diagnostic system that supports regular hot loading, and currently has the following options:

+- Golang Plugin: Use different plugins to define diagnostic rules and load them into the TiDB process
+     - Advantages: Developed with Golang, low development threshold
+     - Disadvantages: Version management is error-prone and requires compiling plugins with the same version as the host TiDB
+- Embedded Lua: Loads Lua scripts at runtime or during startup, the script reads system table data from TiDB and evaluates and feeds back results based on diagnostic rules
+     - Advantages: Lua is a fully host-dependent language with simple syntax and easy integration with the host
+     - Disadvantages: Relying on another scripting language